jswank-lfm/lexingtonfriends.org/site/content/events/2023-05-23-segregated-lexington/index.md

 Join **Barbara Sutherland** and **Rona Roberts**, the local researchers of [Segregated Lexington](https://www.segregatedlexington.com), as they offer their eye-opening presentation *Lexington, Kentucky: Segregated by Design*.

-Often we think segregated neighborhoods came about by chance, but Rona and Barbara research reveals compelling data and archival images to document sometimes astonishing policies and decisions to the contrary.
+Often we think segregated neighborhoods came about by chance, but Rona and Barbara's research reveals compelling data and archival images to document sometimes astonishing policies and decisions to the contrary.
 Following Richard Rothstein's thought-provoking book *The Color of Law*, they explore multiple aspects of our forgotten history and how they played out right here in